kardebayan/nokia/README.md

-# Device Tree for Realme 5, Realme 5s, Realme 5i
+# Device Tree for realme 5, realme 5i and realme 5s

-The Realme 5, Realme 5s, Realme 5i are mid-range smartphones from Realme.
-These are announced and released in August 2019, November 2019,January 2020.
+The realme 5, realme 5i and realme 5s are mid-range smartphones from realme.
+These are announced and released in August 2019, November 2019, January 2020 respectively.

 ## Device specifications